Skip to main content

 1. In what ways can I have a document stamped?

-a) E-Stamping of property documents via the internet
+a) E-Stamping of documents via the internet

-With effect from 2 August 2004, you may use the 24 hours E-Stamping service to submit electronically stamping applications for:
+You may use the 24 hours E-Stamping service to submit electronically stamping applications for:

-1. the Initial stamping of an Agreement for Sale , or an Assignment (including deferring the application) with not more than 4 Purchasers;
+1. the Initial stamping of an Agreement for Sale, or an Assignment (including deferring the application) with not more than 4 Purchasers;

 2. payment of deferred stamp duty;